 - Dust palliatives will not be applied while raining.
-(Where practicable, a 3-day forecast of clear weather should follow any application of dust palliatives). - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, checkwith supervisor.
-Determine if there are any "caution" areas.
+(Where practicable, a 3-day forecast of clear weather should follow any application of dust palliatives). - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.